Skip to main content

 My AC Is On But My House Won’t Cool Down — What’s Wrong?

-The good news: some causes are simple fixes you can do yourself.
-Others need a professional.
-Here’s how to tell the difference.
+The good news: some causes are simple fixes you can do yourself in 10 minutes.
+Others need a licensed technician.
+Here’s how to tell the difference — and what to do about each one.

 1. Your Air Filter Is Clogged

-This is the #1 reason ACs stop cooling effectively — and the easiest to fix.
+This is the number one reason ACs stop cooling effectively — and the easiest to fix.

-A dirty filter blocks airflow, which means your AC can’t push cold air through your home efficiently.
-If you haven’t changed your filter in the last 1–3 months, that’s likely your problem.
+A dirty filter blocks airflow through your system.
+When air can’t move freely, your AC can’t push cold air through your home efficiently.
+It runs and runs and nothing gets cool.
+If you haven’t replaced your filter in the last 1 to 3 months, start here before anything else.

-What to do: Turn off your AC, locate the filter (usually near the air handler or return vent), and replace it with a new one.
-Filters cost $5–$20 at any hardware store.
-Turn the AC back on and wait 30 minutes to see if cooling improves.
+What to do: Turn off your AC at the thermostat.
+Find the filter — it’s usually near the air handler unit or at the return air vent on the wall or ceiling.
+Pull it out.
+If it looks gray and clogged with dust, replace it.
+Filters cost $5 to $20 at any hardware store.
+Turn the AC back on and give it 30 minutes.

-Before anything else — double check your thermostat settings.
+Before you call anyone — double check your thermostat.

-– If you have a smart thermostat, check that it hasn’t been accidentally reprogrammed
+If you have a smart thermostat, check that it hasn’t been accidentally reprogrammed or put into an energy-saving mode that’s holding the temperature higher than you want.

 3. The Outdoor Unit Is Dirty or Blocked

-– Ice forming on the refrigerant lines or indoor coil
+• Ice forming on the copper lines running to the unit or on the indoor coil

-– Hissing or bubbling sound near the unit
+• A hissing or bubbling sound near the outdoor unit

-– AC runs all day but the house stays warm
+• The AC runs all day but the house never reaches the set temperature

 5. The Evaporator Coil Is Frozen

-If you notice ice on your indoor unit or the copper lines running from it, your evaporator coil may be frozen.
-This happens when airflow is restricted (often from a dirty filter) or when refrigerant is low.
+If you see ice forming on your indoor unit or on the copper refrigerant lines running from it, your evaporator coil has frozen over.
+This happens when airflow is restricted — usually from a dirty filter — or when refrigerant levels are low.

-6. Your AC Is Too Small for Your Home
+6. Your AC Is Undersized for Your Home

-If your AC has always struggled to keep up on hot days — even when everything is working correctly — it may simply be undersized for your square footage.
+If your AC has always struggled on hot days — even when everything seems to be working correctly — the unit may simply be too small for your square footage.

 When to Call a Professional?

-You can handle a clogged filter or a blocked outdoor unit yourself.
-But if you’ve checked those and your AC still isn’t cooling, it’s time to call in an expert.
-You likely have one of these issues:
+You can handle a clogged filter, a blocked outdoor unit, or a thermostat setting yourself.
+But if you’ve gone through all of those and your AC still isn’t cooling — it’s time to call a licensed technician.

 AMZ Appliance Repair